What Is Phishing? How to Spot and Avoid Scams in 2026

 Business Email Compromise (BEC)

-BEC attacks compromise legitimate email accounts to send fraudulent messages from trusted addresses.
+BEC attacks compromise legitimate email accounts to send fraudulent messages from trusted, real addresses.
 Unlike traditional phishing that impersonates organizations, BEC uses actual compromised accounts, making detection extremely difficult.
+The FBI reports BEC attacks caused $2.9 billion in losses in 2025, making it the costliest single form of cybercrime.

-The FBI reports BEC attacks caused $2.9 billion in losses in 2025, making it the costliest form of cybercrime.
 BEC typically targets finance departments with fraudulent wire transfer requests, payroll redirection schemes, or W-2 data theft.
-These attacks often combine social engineering with technical compromise to access legitimate email accounts.
+These attacks often combine social engineering with technical compromise—gaining access to a legitimate mailbox, then monitoring conversations for weeks before executing the fraud at the right moment.

 How to Spot a Phishing Attempt Before It's Too Late